A cyber security breach is an inevitable threat. Are you ready?

 Who should take this program?

-- Anyone working in IT seeking to specialize in cyber security
+- Individuals working in IT seeking to specialize in cyber security

 - Project, team, and department leaders who require cyber security knowledge to lead their team more effectively